Omenys/ITSE1302/README.md

 # ITSE1302
-Introduction to Programming
+Description: Introduction to Programming
-Spring 2023
+Semester: Spring 2023
+Language used: Python
+Textbook used: Starting Out with Python (4th Edition), Tony Gaddis